Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 From the original paper [@Marlow2006] discussing the choice of using an _eval/apply_ evaluation model rather than _push/enter_, we get some estimates with regards to how many calls are actually to unknown functions, stating that on average the figure is around 20%.
 Conversely this means that 80% of calls should be to known functions, and we can therefore argue that an implementation should only look into supporting offloading for known function calls, which would cut down a little on the surface area of the implementation.

 While this may still seem like too coarse a granularity, one could eventually add support for pragmas that would mark a function as not offloadable (and offloadable for `IO` functions), as done in MAUI.
-This would entail propogating this information around the runtime.
+This would entail propagating this information around the runtime.

 \ \